Skip to main content

 cd gateserver

-4. The configuration file needs to be created manually from configDir/config.sample.json.
-Here's an example configDir/config.json with 2 gates and each has its own list of vehicle tags and camera names that are configured with the ParkPow application:
+3. Create a configuration file by copying configDir/config.sample.json to configDir/config.json.
+Here's an example with 2 gates and each has its own list of vehicle tags and camera names that are configured with the ParkPow application: For more information see Configuration File section.

 {